What is a Private Company?

 2. To keep ownership within the family

 Companies sometimes opt to stay private to retain their family ownership.
 Some of the biggest US companies are family-owned, and they’ve been passed on from one generation to another.
-Going public would mean that the company would be answerable to a large number of shareholders, and might be required to choose different members for the board of directors other than the members of the founding family.
+Going public would mean that the company would be answerable to a large number of shareholders and might be required to choose different members for the board of directors other than the members of the founding family.

-Remaining private means that the company alone can decide who sits in the board of directors, and it is only answerable to a small number of shareholders or private investors.
+Remaining private means that the company alone can decide who sits on the board of directors, and it is only answerable to a small number of shareholders or private investors.
 Private companies self-finance their projects and acquisitions without selling large equity stakes to investors through an Initial Public Offering (IPO).